Infrastructure & Utilities

 - Offer technical advice and project management, including interfacing with highways authorities, utilities, contractors, and others.

-- Use data and maps to better plan and coordinate infrastructure development across London.
+- Use data and maps to better plan and coordinate infrastructure development across counties.

 - Working to ensure infrastructure is considered upfront as an essential component of placemaking.